JakovTomasic/no-headache.nix/README.md

 TODO: project name?
 Naming is hard :(

 # An overview

-VM.Nix (TODO: project name) is a development and testing environment powered by the Nix package manager, allowing you to define and run declarative, reproducible, and isolated NixOS virtual machines (VMs) with minimal setup.
+VM.Nix (TODO: project name) is a development and testing environment powered by the Nix package manager, allowing you to define and run declarative, reproducible, and isolated NixOS virtual machines (VMs) and disk images with minimal setup.
 It’s ideal for projects that require per-VM configuration, quick and easy VMs setup, or clean state environments, all without the overhead of containers or cloud infrastructure.

 Key Features: